-- State a description of the STEM challenge; - incorporate interdisciplinary problem solving through engaging the STEM disciplinary processes (scientific inquiry, mathematical thinking, computational thinking, and engineering design process); - engage students in collaborative team work; - explicitly describe which learning outcomes from Alberta Education curriculum (including grade and discipline) with math and science curriculum outcomes being addressed in the STEM challenge, along with reasoning for why these learning outcomes were selected for this STEM challenge.
+- State a description of the STEM challenge; - incorporate interdisciplinary problem solving through engaging the STEM disciplinary processes (scientific inquiry, mathematical thinking, computational thinking, and engineering design process); - engage students in collaborative team work; - explicitly describe which learning outcomes from Alberta Education curriculum (including grade and discipline) and at least one math and science curriculum outcome being addressed in the STEM challenge, along with reasoning for why these learning outcomes were selected for this STEM challenge.

-Presentation: The format for which the group will share the STEM challenge will be through an appropriate medium that is suitable for demonstrating the STEM challenge description, processes, and learning outcomes.
+Presentation: The format for which the group will share the STEM challenge will be through an appropriate medium/ artifact that is suitable for demonstrating the STEM challenge description, processes, and learning outcomes.
 This format will be discussed with the instructor.